 Some people are, some people aren’t.
 Some people are more of conformists.
 They require a structure and external motivation, and they are better suited to do a job.
 On the other hand, some people are non-conformists.
 They like to create their own work and rules, and are more proactive or self-motivated.
 They are better suited to do entrepreneurship.

 How Are Some Career Paths Considered Better?

 In the early years, most jobs were skill oriented, such as farming, welding, construction, factory jobs, which was prior to the Industrial Revolution.
 However, after the Industrial Revolution, knowledge oriented jobs became more common, such as management, accounts, design or computing.

 If you like to be outdoors with a hands-on job or something that doesn’t involve a computer all day long, then a skill-oriented job is a better idea for you.
-For example, if you don’t like it in front of the computer, you can consider jobs that involve traveling, something physical like sports, fitness or stage performance.
+For example, if you don’t like it in front of the computer, you can consider jobs that involve traveling.
+You may also like something physical like sports, fitness or stage performance.

 Should You Go for a Skill Oriented or Knowledge Oriented Career Path?

-Similarly, being a specialized mechanic or artist, something that is a specialized skill but also has demand, can help you earn more than, or as much as knowledge-oriented professions.
+Similarly, specialized professionals in skill-oriented jobs can also earn more than, or as much as, knowledge-oriented professions.
+For example, being a specialized mechanic or artist, something that is a specialized skill but also has demand.
 Even sport is a skill, so if you hone your skill, or develop a skill that has high demand but less supply, you have a high paying profession.